Practice Area

 How Should You Go About Reporting Sexual Harassment?

 You may not know what to do if you’ve experienced sexual harassment.
-Rather than file a sexual harassment lawsuit immediately, you must first file a complaint with the California Department of Fair Employment and Housing and acquire a right-to-sue letter.
-The Department of Fair Employment and Housing might begin its civil action against the employer in question, but if not, they will alert you and send over a right-to-sue letter.
+Rather than file a sexual harassment lawsuit immediately, you must first file a complaint with the California Civil Rights Department (CRD) (formerly the Department of Fair Employment and Housing) and acquire a right-to-sue letter.
+The CRD might begin its civil action against the employer in question, but if not, they will alert you and send over a right-to-sue letter.
 You must have this letter before you begin to file a lawsuit over sexual harassment.

 The Law Offices of Jonathan J. Delshad offer a free consultation for sexual harassment cases.
 They have been the sexual harassment lawyer for many cases involving sexual favors, unwanted sexual advances, and offensive conduct.
 Sexual harassment attorneys can help you sort out all the complexities of your specific case.
 In Los Angeles, it can seem like the end of the world when you experience sexual harassment.
 Don’t let it go unreported.
 Fill out the form at the bottom of the page for your free evaluation.